Avocado Toast (4 Ways)

 Here’s a more detailed guide on how to tell if an avocado is ripe.

-Be sure to check out all of the avocado recipes as well as the full collection of breakfast recipes on EBF!
+Be sure to check out my full collection of healthy breakfast recipes on EBF!

 Avocado Toast (4 Ways)